Doctoral study in Software Engineering

 We welcome research proposals in topics relating to our key areas, including:

-- Machine Learning for software engineering, focusing on best practices in designing and developing software solutions with machine learning algorithms at the core.
+• AI for Software Engineering, focusing on best practices in designing and developing software solutions by leveraging AI solutions.

 Our people